Enhancing Descriptive Captions with Visual Attributes for Multimodal Perception: Approach

 \subsection{Analysis}

-\textbf{Dataset Description.} We leverages DCE to generate more detailed annotations for publicly available image datasets, resulting in two enhanced datasets: (1) DCE-1M, which provides dense annotations for 1 million diverse images from Densefusion~\cite{Densefusion}, covering a wide range of objects and scenes, and (2) DCE-118K, which includes refined annotations for 118,000 complex scene images from the COCO dataset~\cite{lin2014coco}.
-We provide a detailed analysis of the DCE-annotated image captions in the \textbf{Appendix}.
+\textbf{Dataset Description.} We leverages EDC to generate more detailed annotations for publicly available image datasets, resulting in two enhanced datasets: (1) EDC-1M, which provides dense annotations for 1 million diverse images from Densefusion~\cite{Densefusion}, covering a wide range of objects and scenes, and (2) EDC-118K, which includes refined annotations for 118,000 complex scene images from the COCO dataset~\cite{lin2014coco}.
+We provide a detailed analysis of the EDC-annotated image captions in the \textbf{Appendix B}.

-\textbf{Attribute richness.} We randomly select 100 images from the DCE-118K and invite five independent evaluators to assess the captions for each image.
+\textbf{Attribute richness.} We randomly select 100 images from the EDC-118K and invite five independent evaluators to assess the captions for each image.
 The evaluators analyzed and recorded the occurrence of the attributes within the captions, such as spatial relations, HOI, and OCR (optical character recognition) details.

 The results as show in Table~\ref{tab:human_eval}.
 Compared to other models and human annotations, our approach demonstrated a greater ability to capture and express a wider diversity of visual attributes present in the images.
 This suggests that our approach provided richer and more detailed descriptions of the visual content.